hrydgard/ppsspp-site/docs/settings/tools.md

 ## Developer tools

 A large amount of obscure settings and test screens that have been added over the years as needed to help development.
+Some of them are documented [here](/docs/development/developer-tools).

 ## Remote disc streaming